-John Bluedorn is a senior economist in the Structural Reforms Unit of the IMF’s Research Department.
-Previously, he has been a member of the IMF’s euro area team in the European Department and worked on the World Economic Outlook, contributing to a number of chapters.
+John Bluedorn is a Deputy Division Chief on the World Economic Outlook in the IMF’s Research Department.
+Previously, he has been a senior economist in the Research Department’s Structural Reforms Unit, a member of the IMF’s euro area team in the European Department and worked on the World Economic Outlook as an economist, contributing to a number of chapters.
 Before joining the IMF, he was a professor at the University of Southampton in the United Kingdom, after a post-doctoral fellowship at the University of Oxford.
 Mr. Bluedorn has published on a range of topics in international finance, macroeconomics, and development.
 He holds a PhD from the University of California at Berkeley.

 - Widening Gaps: Regional Inequality within Advanced Economies

 - Making the Euro Area More Resilient Before the Next Recession Hits

 - Unlimited Opportunities: Creating More Jobs for Young People in Emerging Market and Developing Economies